Top 50 advertising and marketing agencies

 Top 50 award winning digital agencies

-When David Abbott, Peter Mead and Adrian Vickers founded AMV 35 years ago with the simple ambition of becoming the best communications agency in the UK, did they ever realise their ideal?
+When AMV was founded 35 years ago with the simple ambition of becoming the best communications agency in the UK, did they ever realise their ideal?
 Well they are the biggest agency in the UK and have been for the last 16 years.
 They work with 88 brands and rising, their client wall looks like a brands hall of fame!
 AMV have one simple aim for all of their clients: to help solve their business challenges with creative ideas that change the competitive landscape, in whichever media form is the best to achieve the objective – digital, experiential, print or broadcast.

 Some of this agency's mega awards include: